 United States Magistrate Judge at District of Kansas

-Judge Teresa J. James was appointed as a United States Magistrate Judge for the District of Kansas in 2014.
-She has experience in energy, oil and gas, condemnation, and complex litigation.
+Teresa J. James was appointed as a United States Magistrate Judge for the District of Kansas in January 2014.
+She has experience in private practice specializing in energy, oil and gas, condemnation, and complex litigation, and has served on various legal boards and committees.

 Hon.
 Xavier Rodriguez